Judge rules discredited testimony not a factor in outcome of Fayetteville rape trial

-FAYETTEVILLE -- Testimony from an FBI crime lab analyst that's since been repudiated wouldn't have changed the outcome of a 1989 rape trial, Washington County Circuit Judge Mark Lindsay ruled Monday in denying a motion that could have resulted in a new trial in the case.
+FAYETTEVILLE -- Testimony from an FBI crime lab analyst that has since been repudiated wouldn't have changed the outcome of a 1989 rape trial, Washington County Circuit Judge Mark Lindsay ruled Monday in denying a motion that could have resulted in a new trial.

 Lonnie Dolphus Strawhacker, 66, was accused in 1989 of raping and beating a woman in Fayetteville.
 He was found guilty and sentenced to life in prison in 1990.